A Glimpse Into STEM Summer Schools for the Scientists and Engineers of Tomorrow

 The young minds of today play a vital role in carrying STEM learning forward.
 Listed here are a few celebrated STEM summer schools which would motivate students to take up STEM as a career.

 STEM stands for Science, Technology, Engineering, and Mathematics and is a modern-day learning curriculum that combines the four subjects to prepare young minds to tackle real-world problems of the current and future civilization.
-With STEM gaining popularity the world over, it is in the best interest of students to get relevant exposure towards STEM learning at an early age.
+With STEM gaining popularity the world over, it is in the best interest of students to get relevant exposure to STEM learning at an early age.

-The United Kingdom, which is at the forefront of STEM innovation, is seeing a rather new trend of organising summer schools for students to provide them with a wealth of hands-on learning experiences and the chance to discover their potential future career path.
+The United Kingdom, which is at the forefront of STEM innovation, is seeing a rather new trend of organising summer schools for students to provide them with a wealth of hands-on learning experiences and the chance to discover their potential future career paths.
 These schools enable students to meet and interact with researchers and industry professionals in a domain they are interested in and get valuable insights into what a career in STEM entails.
 Students get an opportunity to make new friends and learn new things in a fun-filled environment.

 While the UK is home to a plethora of STEM summer camps, here are a few renowned ones, in no particular order, that would inspire the next generation of engineers and scientists: